Embed This Data

 - $607 per capita

 - Inflation (CPI):

 - FDI Inflow:

-In 2013, Seleka rebels ousted President François Bozizé and seized power under the leadership of Michel Djotodia.
-Widespread atrocities carried out by the Seleka militia spurred the emergence of the “anti-balaka” militia, comprised of Christians opposed to Seleka rule.
-France sent forces to the former French colony in December 2013, and a U.N. peacekeeping force was deployed in September 2014.
-Djotodia stepped down early in 2014 after failing to stop sectarian violence and was replaced by interim President Catherine Samba-Panza.
-General elections are scheduled for early 2015.
+In 2013, Muslim Seleka rebels led by Michel Djotodia ousted President François Bozizé.
+Responding to widespread atrocities by the Seleka militia and the Christian “anti-balaka” militia that formed to fight them, France sent forces to its former colony in December 2013, and the U.N. deployed a peacekeeping force in September 2014.
+Djotodia stepped down early in 2014 and was replaced by interim President Catherine Samba-Panza.
+A cease-fire was signed in April 2015, but the violence, which has resulted in more than 6,000 deaths and more than 800,000 displaced persons, continues.
 The CAR is one of the world’s least-developed countries.
 More than half of the population lives in rural areas and depends on subsistence agriculture.
-The CAR has abundant timber, diamonds gold, uranium, and prospects for oil exploration.
+The country has abundant timber, diamonds, gold, uranium, and prospects for oil exploration.

-A 2013 coup d’état disrupted the economy and amplified a state of lawlessness, and despite growing financial and military support, the interim government is struggling to restore stability.
+The 2013 coup removed all elected officeholders and imposed a non-transparent, unelected regime.
+The security situation prevents the current government from providing basic protection and services.
 Corruption remains pervasive.
-Armed groups are involved in the illicit trade and exploitation of natural resources, especially gold and diamonds, which account for more than half of export earnings.
+Armed groups are involved in illicit trade and exploitation of natural resources, especially gold and diamonds that account for more than half of export earnings.
 Protection of property rights is weak.

-The Central African Republic’s top individual income tax rate is 50 percent, and its top corporate tax rate is 30 percent.
+The top personal income tax rate is 50 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 9.8 percent of gross domestic product.
-Government expenditures equal 16.3 percent of the domestic economy, and public debt is about half the size of the domestic economy.
+The overall tax burden equals 5.2 percent of total domestic income.
+Government spending amounts to 14.7 percent of total domestic output.
+The government budget has been in deficit in recent years, and public debt stands at around 42 percent of GDP.